jespernwulff/alphaN/README.md

 ## Installation

-To install the latest release version from CRAN use
+To install the latest release version from CRAN use:

 ``` r
 install.packages("alphaN")